dtekcth/data101/src/git.md

 In this tutorial, we will guide you through setting up the necessary software and accounts for a modern Git experience.
 We will introduce you to the basic concepts of version control.
 Finally, we will show a basic workflow for collaboration with Git in the typical programming assignments you will encounter in the program.

 We do not assume that you are comfortable in the terminal, and will strongly advise using the GUI-based program GitKraken to handle your git needs.
 This is an excellent tool, that helps pedagogically visualize the version control concepts.
 Do note that most users of Git do use the terminal commands.
-If you are comfortable in the terminal or would prefer to learn that way right away, look no further than this tutorial: [TODO terminalbaserad git tutorial](https://www.google.se)
+If you are comfortable in the terminal or would prefer to learn that way right away, look no further than this tutorial: [TODO terminal-based git tutorial](https://www.google.se)
 ## Setup

 ### Install Git
+{{ begin macos }}
 For macOS users, there are two ways to install Git which we recommend.

 1. Use the Git bundled with XCode.
 Chances are that if you're